dzhavat/dzhavat.github.io/_posts/2020-01-19-adding-an-rss-feed-to-github-pages.md

 author: Dzhavat Ushev
 ```

-Apparently, GitHub Pages supports a [list of plugins](https://pages.github.com/versions/) but not all of them are enabled by default. [`jekyll-feed`](https://github.com/jekyll/jekyll-feed) is one of them.
+GitHub Pages support a [list of plugins](https://pages.github.com/versions/) but not all of them are enabled by default. [`jekyll-feed`](https://github.com/jekyll/jekyll-feed) is one of them.
 To enable it, the only thing I had to do was add it to `plugins` array in the `_config.yml` file.

 After pushing this to GitHub, the site was rebuild and a `feed.xml` file was generated.
-I could access at `site.github.io/feed.xml`.
+I could access it at `site.github.io/feed.xml`.

 The properties `title`, `description` and `author` are optional.
 I added them because I wasn’t happy with the defaults.
 For more settings, check out the [`jekyll-feed`](https://github.com/jekyll/jekyll-feed) repo.